When Someone Dies

 Contact a Funeral Director

 Reach out to the funeral home of your choice when you feel ready.
-They will gently guide you through the next step, starting with arranging the transfer of your loved one into their care
+They will gently guide you through the next step, starting with arranging the transfer of your loved one into their care.

-Notify Family and Support Services
+Notify Family & Support Services

 Let close family, friends, and any palliative or home care teams involved know about the death.
 These people may be able to offer emotional and practical support during this time.